tokyo-rubyist-meetup/amidakuji/README.md

 ### Implementing a Solution

-Your challenge is to create a program that will be passed data about the board and then can tell you which output belongs to which input.
-A starter class is provided in lib/amadakuji with a solve method that takes the following parameters
+Your challenge is to create a program that is given the description of an amadakuji, displays that amadakuji visually as ascii art, and calculates which output is selected by the amadakuji given an input.

+We've already created a small command line program for you at:

+    ./bin/amidakuji.rb

+This program makes calls to functions in `lib/amadakuji.rb`, which you'll need to implement.

+These functions are passed data about a given board with the following parameters:

     width:, height:, horizontal_lines:, start_location: